perl7/perl7/README.md

 greet  # prints "hi"
 ```

-You can specify parameters with square brackets:
+You can specify parameters with parentheses:

 ```
 routine calc-it(a, b, c)